GuySimai/Half_Chess/README.md

 # Half Chess

-Welcome to the **Half Chess Project**!
-This repository showcases a unique implementation of chess, featuring strategic modifications and a web-based interface.
+Welcome to the Half Chess Project!
+This repository presents an innovative reimagining of chess, offering strategic modifications and a sleek web-based interface, all crafted using the .NET.
 ## 🧩 Features

 ### 1. **Half-Chess Board**
 - A smaller chessboard: 8x4 squares.
 - Includes standard pieces (King, Bishop, Knight, Rook, and Pawns).
-- Simplified rules for quicker and more strategic gameplay.
+-
 ### **Game Dashboard**
 - Real-time updates and a timer for each move.